 Surprise post!
 I hadn’t planned on posting anything until I am back from my trip to Peru (less than 20 days away now!) but I got inspired by all the other food bloggers out there posting all their fabulous fall foods!
 Since my last post of lime basil no churn ice cream, I have been very busy.
 I’ve recreated some recipes to make a couple posts better – such as the garlicky Guinness glazed chicken sandwich (soooo good!) and the herb and spiced meatballs sautéed with navy beans (also amazing!).
 Also I cleaned up a few old posts, leaving the recipes the same, but adding better edited photos and pins.
+I feel happy to share that you can visit this page for upcoming food recipes.
 I clearly have learned a lot since starting this little hobby of mine.
 Lastly, I revamped the look of Chews and Brews – what do you think?!
 Better, worse, didn’t notice a difference?

 While doing all of these updates I have been consistently pinning, probably my most active social media outlet, and I keep finding fabulous fall foods from everyone, which is why I decided to create this surprise, unplanned post of all my own fabulous fall foods!
 I hope you are enjoying your fall; I know for me, I didn’t really have one.
 It’s already snowed here…twice… with dumps big enough to say it’s sticking around.
 So that means a good solid five to six months of the white winter land… best way to embrace it is with some amazing food, such as these recipes.
 Enjoy!

 Fabulous Fall Foods